 Travelling Foodie Tip: If you stay here, you also get a free Junction 56 Distillery Tour for 2 people.

 What’s a Travelling Foodie’s secret to keep up with eating all this food?
 Wandering around in between meals!
-There’s a lot of places to see in Stratford that are a good walking distances from each other and the food.
+There’s a lot of places to see and things to do in Stratford that are good walking distances from each other and the food.

 You definitely will not miss the Stratford City Hall which is right in the heart of downtown, and prominently located beside the market square.
 Did you know?
 The City Hall is a national historic site, designated in 1976 due to its significance as a late 19th-centure Picturesque civic building.

 You will definitely not miss the popular Avon River which is where the swans are and it’s right across from the Festival Theatre.
 This is such a great place to stroll as the views are amazing especially when the swans are upclose for photos.
 There are also benches just to admire the views or to take breaks from your stroll/jog.

 This trip, I got to visit some new places I didn’t know about when I visited Stratford.
 Suffice to say, there’s so much to explore in this city!

 There’s the Shakespearean Gardens which is one of the five gardens linking the Avon River.
 The double-arch stone bridge you see is the oldest one in Ontario.
 To keep up with the Shakespearean theme, 60 varieties of flowers, herbs and shrubs are in this garden, and they are all mentioned in Shakespeare plays.

 Walk further east of the Festival Theatre, and you’ll find Confederation Park where you’ll find a soothing waterfall and Japanese garden.
 Follow the path north east and you’ll find Gallery Stratford, one of Ontario’s longest operating public art galleries.
 Right next to it is the Millenium Park, Stratford’s Sculpture Park filled with water plantings, lit fountains, native trees and sculptures.